A computational study of accelerating, steady and fading negative streamers in ambient air: Simulation model

 For a negative streamer fading out in a weak background electric field, \textbf{streamer fading} is here arbitrarily defined to occur when the maximal electric field $E_{\mathrm{max}}$ decreases to 1.25$E_\mathrm{k}$ (35\,kV/cm).
 Then the streamer position and length at this moment are defined as \textbf{the fading position} $z_{\mathrm{s}}$ and \textbf{the maximal streamer length} $L_\mathrm{smax}$, respectively.
 We will further discuss the definition of negative streamer fading in \sref{sec:definition of fading}.

-To quantitatively compare with experiments, the streamer diameter $d$ is here defined as \textbf{the optical diameter} $d_{\mathrm{optical}}$.
-More precisely, this optical diameter $d_{\mathrm{optical}}$ is defined as the full width at half maximum (FWHM) of the calculated optical emission, which is mostly due to the $\mathrm{N_2(C^3 \Pi}_u) \to \mathrm{N_2(B^3 \Pi}_g)$ transition~\cite{pancheshnyi2000}.
-Related reactions are included into the model, see \tref{tab:list of reactions}.
-More information about the procedure of computing $d_{\mathrm{optical}}$ from the profile of $\mathrm{N_2(C^3 \Pi}_u)$ is given in~\cite{francisco2021e, li2021a}.
+To quantitatively compare with experiments, the streamer diameter $d$ is here defined as the full width at half maximum (FWHM) \textbf{optical diameter} $d_{\mathrm{optical}}$.
+We compute the optical diameter from the $\mathrm{N}_2(C^3\Pi_u)$ density, which is approximately proportional to the light emission intensity, as most light comes from the $\mathrm{N}_2(C^3\Pi_u) \to \mathrm{N}_2(B^3\Pi_g)$ transition~\cite{pancheshnyi2000}.
+First a forward Abel transform is applied~\cite{Hansen1985}, after which the emission is vertically integrated to obtain a radial profile, and then the FWHM is determined.
+A more detailed description is given in~\cite{li2021a}.

 There are actually several different definitions of the streamer diameter, which lead to a different value~\cite{babaeva1996, pancheshnyi2005c}.
-To compare different definitions of the streamer diameter, two other definitions of the streamer diameter are introduced in \ref{sec:diameter comparison}, namely \textbf{the electrodynamic diameter} $d_{Ez}$ and \textbf{the electrodynamic diameter} $d_{Er}$.
+To compare different definitions of the streamer diameter, two electrodynamic definitions of the streamer diameter are introduced in \ref{sec:diameter comparison}, namely $d_{Ez}$, related to the decay of the electric field ahead of the streamer, and $d_{Er}$, related to the location of the maximal radial electric field.